drekka/Voodoo/README.md

 ### Endpoint path parameters

-Apart from watching for fixed paths such as `/login` and `/accounts`, Simulcra can also extract arguments from REST like paths.
-For example, if you want to query user's account using `/accounts/users/1234` where `1234` is the user's employee ID, then you can specify the path as `/accounts/users/:employeeId` and Simulcra will automatically map incoming `/accounts/users/*` path, extracting the employee ID into a field which is then made available to the code that generates the response.
+Apart from watching for fixed paths such as `/login` and `/accounts`, Simulacra can also extract arguments from REST like paths.
+For example, if you want to query user's account using `/accounts/users/1234` where `1234` is the user's employee ID, then you can specify the path as `/accounts/users/:employeeId` and Simulacra will automatically map incoming `/accounts/users/*` path, extracting the employee ID into a field which is then made available to the code that generates the response.

 ### Endpoint responses